prikhi/pencil/docs/source/devguide/tutorial/drawingpath.rst

         </p:Content>
     </Shape>

-It is very convenient to create shape with specific points based on handles and box.
+It is very convenient to create shapes with specific points based on handles or the bounding box.
 The "D" behaviour is used heavily in the built-in Flowchart stencil collection .

 Add Transparent Background
 --------------------------

-The 2 examples above generate no-filled triangles so it is very difficult for users to drag and move the objects on the drawing canvas.
-To avoid this, the suggested way is to create a transparent path as the background below the triangle with thicker stroke.
+The two examples above generate unfilled triangles so it is very difficult for users to drag and move the objects on the drawing canvas.
+The suggested way to avoid this is to create a transparent path as the background below the triangle with a thicker stroke.

 .. code-block:: xml